QuanHoangNgoc/QuanHoangNgoc/README.md

 ---

 I am Quan, a passionate scholar at the University of Information Technology (UIT) in Ho Chi Minh City, Vietnam.
-With a strong interest in mindset horizon and computer science, I enjoy exploring research and development in these fields.
+With a strong interest in **mindset horizon** and **computer science**, I enjoy exploring **research and development** in these fields.
 My journey is guided by resilience, hard work, and determination, as I continuously seek opportunities to learn, grow, and collaborate on impactful projects.

 ## 🚀 Current Focus
 - Engaging in advanced studies in **computer science and artificial intelligence**